JavaZakariae/Spring5Certification/README.md

 [Spring in Action: Covers Spring 4](https://www.amazon.com/Spring-Action-Covers-4/dp/161729120X/ref=sr_1_2?keywords=spring+in+action&qid=1570962746&sr=8-2):

-I don't recommend the fifth edition, the 4th edition is a good start for everyone willing to understand the Fundamentals of the Framework, like Dependency Injection, Aspect Oriented Programming....
-It is not mandatory to read every chapter in the book.
-It is the first resource i have checked, I didn't read the full book, but only a few of chapters, let's say 50% of the book.
+I don't recommend the fifth edition, the 4th edition is a good start for everyone willing to understand the fundamentals of the Framework, like Dependency Injection, Aspect Oriented Programming....
+It is not mandatory to read every chapter.
+It is the first resource i have checked, I didn't read the full book, but only few chapters, let's say 50% of the book.

 [Spring 5 Design Patterns](https://www.amazon.com/Spring-Design-Patterns-application-development/dp/1788299450/ref=sr_1_1?crid=ZRVPY8S85GBD&keywords=spring+design+patterns&qid=1570962674&sprefix=spring+design+pa%2Caps%2C216&sr=8-1) :